Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Post-quantum cryptography

 \begin{defn} The NP-hard class consists of those problems A such that every problem in NP can be reduced to A in polynomial time.
 The NP-complete class consists of those NP problems which are NP-hard. \end{defn}

-\begin{example}In a major breakthrough, Agrawal, Kayal and Saxena proved that primality testing, i.e., deciding whether a positive integer is prime or not is a P problem. \end{example}

-More relevant to cryptographers, the celebrated Shor's algorithm solves the factoring problem (i.e. finds the prime factorisation of a positive integer) in polynomial time on a quantum computer.
-This does not mean that this problem is in the P-class, as a (probabilistic) quantum algorithm is not equivalent, in general, to a Turing or sequential machine.
-On the other hand, the prime factorsation problem is clearly NP: checking if a putative solution (i.e. a prime decomposition) is a prime factorisation of an integer can be done in (deterministic) polynomial time.
-However it is not known if prime factorisation is NP-hard (and hence NP-complete).
-It is expected, moreover, not to be in the P class, but as pointed out before, it can be carried out, with arbitrarily high probability, on a quantum computer.
+\begin{example} The prime factorisation problem, i.e. to return all the prime factors with multiplicity of an input $n\geq 1$, is clearly NP: checking if a putative solution is a prime factorisation of $n$ can be done in (deterministic) polynomial time.
+However it is not known if the prime factorisation is NP-hard (and hence NP-complete).
+It is expected, moreover, not to be in the P class. \end{example}

-To factor a positive integer $N$, Shor's algorithm runs over all the integers in the range $\{1,..,N\}$.
-For $1 < a < N$, if $a$ is a unit modulo $N$, the algorithm calls a sub-routine to compute the order of $a$ modulo $N$.
-With this period, the algorithm produces a non-trivial factor of $N$.

-The period-finding sub-routine is run on a quantum computer, but the use of the period to produce a factor is classical.

-\begin{example}There is a polynomial time quantum reduction from the discrete logarithm problem (DLP) to the the order-finding problem.

-Indeed, given $A=g^a\pmod {N}$, use the polynomial time quantum sub-routine in Shor's algorithm to find $r$, the order of $A$.
-Second, use Shor's algorithm to find $\phi(N)$.